U.S., Russia agree on Syria weapons, Obama says force still option

 "The successful realisation of this agreement will have meaning not only from the point of view of the common goal of eliminating all arsenals of chemical weapons, but also to avoid the military scenario that would be catastrophic for this region and international relations on the whole."

+China, which has opposed military intervention in Syria all along, welcomed the deal.

+"We believe that this framework agreement has ameliorated the present explosive and tense situation in Syria," Foreign Minister Wang Yi told visiting French Foreign Minister Laurent Fabius.

-Kerry acknowledged, however, that further success was far from guaranteed: "The implementation of this framework, which will require the vigilance and the investment of the international community, and full accountability of the Assad regime, presents a hard road ahead," he said.
+Kerry acknowledged that further success was far from guaranteed: "The implementation of this framework, which will require the vigilance and the investment of the international community, and full accountability of the Assad regime, presents a hard road ahead," he said.

 Despite a measure of camaraderie on display in banter between the two men during the presentation of the two-page framework agreement, they remained openly at odds over the U.S. willingness to use force in Syria without U.N. backing.